 Discussion

-This study has determined the uptake of community-based health insurance as well as associated factors in Eleme LGA of Rivers State.
+This study determined the uptake of community-based health insurance as well as associated factors in Eleme LGA of Rivers State.
 The proportion of respondents who were enrolled in the CBHIs in this study was well above average.
 This shows that the scheme was well embraced by the populace though there is still room for improvement.
 This rate was higher than that reported among artisan populations in a study, in Benin, Nigeria where the enrollment rate was 17 (11.0%).
 This observed difference may be due to variations in the study populations (10).
 The current study had a high proportion of respondents with tertiary education while artisans are usually not that well educated.
 In a study in southeast Nigeria a higher proportion than this study, 92.4% indicated willingness to enroll for CBHI, however willingness does not actually translate to actual action of enrolment and may be responsible for the high value gotten (11).
 Another study in Western Ethiopia showed that the enrolment rate was less than that of this study (50%) (12).
 The observed difference may be due to differences in study design, as this study used a descriptive cross-sectional design while their study was a case-control design.
 Additionally, a study also reported enrolment rates of 33.3% (13), lower than index study.
 This may be due to geographical as well as sociocultural variations in the study populations.
 In Rwanda enrollment rate increased from 7% to 91% over a 7-year period, this rate is higher than that of this study.
 This may be due to the use of a stratification system based on socioeconomic status, known as Ubudehe.
 This method allowed people to pay what they could afford, ensuring equity and also provided coverage for the very poor, thereby moving Rwanda toward universal health coverage.(14)

 Factors limiting enrolment in this study was similar to that of other studies.
 Though half of those that did not enroll gave lack of awareness as their reason for non-enrolment, this refers to awareness of what the insurance scheme offers.
 However, awareness of the CBHIs overall was high indicating that there are other reasons for non-enrollment in the study.
 This finding is similar to that reported by Osunde et al where (89.0%) were reported to be aware of the NHIS in the informal sector(10)